+Biden ‘optimistic’ about McCarthy talks; AOC slams ‘dysfunctional’ debt ceiling

-Biden ‘optimistic’ as McCarthy arrives for last-ditch debt talks
+Biden ‘optimistic’ about McCarthy negotiations as AOC slams ‘dysfunctional’ debt ceiling system

-Just ten days remain until the US will lose the ability to pay its’ outstanding bills
+Just 10 days remain until the US will lose the ability to pay its outstanding bills

 President Joe Biden on Monday said he was “optimistic” about the chances of finding an agreement with the Republican-led House of Representatives that would avoid a catastrophic default on America’s sovereign debt.